 Snell shook his head.
 "They'd still have the edge.
 Besides, they're desperate; we're not.
 Time isn't on their side."

 Uhl accepted the statement with a heavy nod.
 "What about the UN ship?" he asked, looking at the President.
 "There's still time to try and get it diverted."

 Austin thought for a while.
 "I'm not sure we should try," he said at length.
 "If we're likely to end up depending on surprise, it might be the wrong thing to do.
 The Soviets would be alerted through their UN people."
-Snell nodded his agreement General Readiness Orange, and Red Standby One for the spacebased orbital systems.
+Snell nodded his agreement without saying anything.
+"I'm afraid they'll have to take their chances with everyone else," Austin said.
+He turned to take in the whole of the waiting assembly.
+"We go to General Readiness Orange, and Red Standby One for the spacebased orbital systems.
 Send it out right away.
 And find out how we're doing with that conference hookup to the Europeans."

+CHAPTER FIFTY-EIGHT

-CHAPTER FIFTY-EIGHT "Yes, hello?
-This is the Tunguska Cement Works. . . .
+"Yes, hello?
+This is the Tunguska Cement Works....
 Comrade Gorzchenko?
 One moment."
 Mariana Porechny plugged a line into a socket on the switchboard in front of her and keyed in an extension number.
-"So I told her not to be stupid," she continued saying to Eugenia, her only com- ENDGAME ENIGMA said, it's not my fault if he goes and cuts his leg.
-I mean, the nerve of the woman complaining about us leaving our tools out in our own yard.
+"So I told her not to be stupid," she continued saying to Eugenia, her only companion in the exchange.
+"If you can't keep your boy from climbing over fences, I said, it's not my fault if he goes and cuts his leg.
+I mean, the nerve of the woman -complaining about us leaving our tools out in our own yard.
 You'd think it was your job to mind everybody else from their own stupidity, wouldn't you.
 And it's not as if it was the first time, either.
 And her husband's always blocking our gate in that wreck they drive around in.
-And then there was the time when- No, he isn't answering. . . .
+And then there was the time when -- No, he isn't answering....
 The works manager?
-Wait, I'll try it. . . . " "I tried to call my son in Moscow yesterday," Eugenia said distantly.
+Wait, I'll try it...."

+"I tried to call my son in Moscow yesterday," Eugenia said distantly.
 "He said it's like a graveyard there.
-They're having rallies outside the city this year What a thing to go and do on a holiday.
-I sometimes think they haven't got anything worthwhile to do at all - any of them." anything like that before?
+They're having rallies outside the city this year because there's no parade.
+The funny thing is, he said they were on alert for civil-defense drill.
+Did you ever hear of anything like that before?
 It gets worse.
+What a thing to go and do on a holiday.
+I sometimes think they haven't got anything worthwhile to do at all -- any of them."